bram-pramono/talee/README.md

 - Once a word/term becomes familiar, it will need to be verified whether the word/term and the surroundings are correct.
 - After the verification step, these words/terms will be a believe/rule.
 In any case that the surroundings of these words/terms mismatch, it will create bias possibilities.
 - Bias possibilities need to be clarified.

+## Goals
+Talee should be able to :
+- identify common words/terms in a language.
+- identify domain specific words/terms in a language and manually taught domains.
+(Or maybe using text clustering to determine/discover domains)
+- group words in sentences.(Identify entity, verbs, adjectives, place, time, etc)
+- relate words with body parts
+- create thought models during a conversation/session.
+- build meaning model by context.
+Build contexts by words used during a session.
+- abstract conversations/sessions.

+Abilities that Talee might need to help discover meaning are:
+- Pattern recognition.
+How sentences form, how questions form, What is quote, etc.
+- Similar word discovery.
+Some words are only syntactically different, but means the same.
+This is similar to lemmatization or stemming, but through own mapping of words/terms with probabilities.